NajwaLaabid/TemporalTagger/README.md

 - Instantiate the parser(s) you wish to use (refer to the example in the first section of this README).
 - Call the function "parse" of the parser(s) initiated earlier and give it the text you wish to parse.

-## License
-This work is the property of Sankhya Jiva.
-It is meant to be used as an internal module by any teams/projects within the company.
-Any usage of TemporalTagger by external entities requires the explicit permission of the owner of the project (i.e, representative of Sankhya Jiva).
-These terms of usage shall be changed should the project be released to the public in the future.